-From Windows 95 to Windows 8/8.1, Internet Explorer had been the default web browser of Windows operating system for two decades.
+From Windows 95 to Windows 8/8.1, Internet Explorer had been the default web browser of the Windows operating system for two decades.
 Over the years, Microsoft Internet Explorer became bloated and insecure, making security-conscious users look for third-party web browsers.

 With Windows 10, Microsoft introduced Edge, a modern web browser built from scratch, and is the default web browser in Windows 10.

 Microsoft Edge, the new browser from Microsoft, is part of Windows 10, and can’t be downloaded separately from Store.

 Like Google Chrome and Firefox, the Edge browser is fast and loads pages much faster compared to Internet Explorer.
 Besides that, it offers a clean interface that most users love.
 The browser recently got support for extensions, and there are a couple of useful extensions already available for the new web browser from Microsoft.

 Is Microsoft Edge available for Windows 7 or Windows 8/8.1?

-When Microsoft introduced the Edge browser for the first time, a significant number of PC users running Windows 7 and Windows 8/8.1 were expecting Microsoft release Edge for Windows 7 and Windows 8/8.1 as well.
+When Microsoft introduced the Edge browser for the first time, a significant number of PC users running Windows 7 and Windows 8/8.1 were expecting Microsoft to release Edge for Windows 7 and Windows 8/8.1 as well.

 The truth is that the current version of the Edge browser is not available for Windows 7 or Windows 8/8.1.
 However, Microsoft is building a new Chromium-based Edge browser, and it will be available for Windows 7 and Windows 8/8.1.
 We will update this guide when the new Edge is made available to Windows 7 and Windows 8/8.1.

-Is there is a workaround to install legacy Edge on Windows 7 or Windows 8/8.1?
+Is there a workaround to install legacy Edge on Windows 7 or Windows 8/8.1?